sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 1. Close the **Fields** window by selecting the **X** in the upper right corner.

 1. You have now finished creating the detail screen for your app, which you want to save before making any additional changes.

-‎
-‎Repeat the process that you learned earlier to save the file and then return to the Power App studio.
+1. Repeat the process that you learned earlier to save the file and then return to the Power App studio.
 Do **NOT** publish the app yet as you still have additional changes to make.

 1. Leave the Power Apps tabs open in your browser and proceed to the next task to assign a trigger action to the Detail screen.